pyk/halmos-dungeon/README.md

 function, which sets the exploited flag to `true`.
 Initially, only a specific hook address (provided during deployment) is authorized.

-My goal is how to write symbolic test that can find a sequence of interactions involving `toggle()` and `setHook()` that allows an unauthorized caller to eventually gain the necessary permissions and call `execute()`, thus breaking the `exploited == false` invariant.
+My goal is to learn how to write symbolic test that can find a sequence of interactions involving `toggle()` and `setHook()` that allows an unauthorized caller to eventually gain the necessary permissions and call `execute()`, thus breaking the `exploited == false` invariant.